wp-plugins/plugnedit/readme.txt

 == Upgrade Notice ==

-= 4.3.3 =
+= 4.3.5 =

-Javascript update for BG color of page.
+New section for building themeless pages.

 == Changelog ==